rentaflop/rentaflop-site/README.md

 **Coding**

 Make changes to the repo on the master branch.
 Most changes will need to happen under ```src/```.
-After you've made a change, you can view the site on localhost by running the command ```yarn start```.
+After you've made a change, you can view the site on localhost by running the command ```yarn dev```.
 If you keep yarn running, it will automatically update the local site with any new changes made to
 ```src/```.
 As always, don't forget to commit and ```git push``` your code when finished.